-3: same as 1 but if incoming video call then it will retry with audio only usecommdevice
+3: same as 1 but if incoming video call then it will retry with audio only Default is 1.

 If your device doesn't have microphone or doesn't need microphone recording at all, you should also set the useaudiodevicerecord parameter to false.
 Old parameter name was checkmicrophone.